Bluff body drag manipulation using pulsed jets and Coanda effect: Drag reduction by high-frequency actuation

-Additionally to the flow deviation, a drop of the minimum time-averaged spanwise vorticity $\omega_z$ is measured.
-This is accompanied by an enlargement of the vorticity thickness and the produced effect is higher for the optimal jet velocity.
-A decrease of the vorticity peak and the enlargement of the initial shear-layer thickness modify its stability properties and streamwise growth \citep{Ho84}.
-These aspects are quantified later.

-Finally, there is an expected increase of $\overline{v'v'}$ at $x/H=0.1$ due to the pulsed jet dynamics close to the slit edge.
-Yet, an interesting feature which appears downstream $x/H=0.3$ is the recovery, and even diminution, of $\overline{v'v'}$ along the shear layer.
-A sudden enhancement due to the pulsed jet formation and convection at the initial stage is followed by a relaxation of velocity fluctuations.
+Additionally to the flow deviation, a significant decrease of the minimum time-averaged spanwise vorticity $\omega_z$ is measured at $x/H=0.1$.
+This is accompanied by an enlargement of the vorticity thickness, being higher for the optimal jet velocity.
+Both effects may decrease the spatial growth rate of the shear-layer modes in the linear stability framework \citep{Ho84}, as will be further illustrated by the streamwise evolution of the vorticity (see figure~\ref{fig:fig15}).
+Finally, the increase of $\overline{v'v'}$ at $x/H=0.1$ is explained by the pulsed jet dynamics close to the slit edge.
+An interesting feature, however, appears downstream ($x/H=0.3$), where a recovery and even diminution of $\overline{v'v'}$ along the shear layer is noticed.
+Hence, the enhanced entrainment due to the formation process of the pulsed jet is followed by a relaxation of velocity fluctuations further downstream.

-It is worth to mention here that the difference of base pressure recovery between these forced wakes is not dramatic.
-The respective values of $\gamma_p$ are 0.85 and 0.82 at ${Re_{H}}=3 \times 10^5$ representing a variation of only $3\,\%$ on the base pressure.
+In figure~\ref{fig:fig13}, it is worth to mention that these three forced wakes differ only $3\,\%$ in base pressure at ${Re_{H}}=3 \times 10^5$.
 Hence, the modifications of these quantities are not as significant as their changes when compared to the natural flow.
-Meanwhile, we markedly note a lower vectoring effect and a smaller decrease of peak vorticity for the lowest jet amplitude, suggesting the importance of these parameters on the base pressure variation.
+Meanwhile, we markedly note a lower vectoring effect and a smaller decrease of peak vorticity for the lowest jet amplitude, both of them responsible for their base pressure variation.

 Part of the ${\langle{\Gamma}\rangle}_{\Omega}$ circulation previously analyzed comes from the pulsed jet circulation $\Gamma_j$.
-The circulation flux issued from the exit slit may vary as $(\Gamma_j)_{\text{flux}}\propto{(V_{j_{\text{eff.}}})}^2$, indicating indeed that higher jet velocities are capable to induces more deviated flow.
+The circulation flux issued from the exit slit may vary as $(\Gamma_j)_{\text{flux}}\propto{(V_{j_{\text{eff.}}})}^2$, further emphasizing that higher jet velocities are capable to induces more deviated flow.
 However, the existence of an optimum jet amplitude on the $\gamma_p$ evolution contradicts this tendency.
-The studies of \citet{Oxlade15} show that this optimality is correlated to a further decrease of vorticity carried by the coherent jet structures discussed in figure~\ref{fig:Phenomenology_HF}.
-It is natural to conjecture that the complex generation of local swirling motions by the pulsed jets might have an additional influence in this process and should be addressed in future studies.
+The studies of \citet{Oxlade15} show that this optimality is correlated to a smaller peak vorticity of the jet structures shown in figure~\ref{fig:fig11}.
+It is natural to conjecture that the dynamics of the jet structures might have an additional influence in this process.